 I joined Friends of the Elderly as the Group’s Chief Executive in the Spring of 2014 and take much pride in working with a diverse and talented team to help deliver our strategy in support of older people – in sustainable, personal, and innovative ways.

-As a healthcare entrepreneur, I founded Prime Care Community Services, which provided award-winning social care services to adults and older people through the South East of England.
+As a healthcare entrepreneur, I founded Prime Care Community Services (2001-2011), which provided award-winning social care services to adults and older people through the South East of England.
 Prime Care employed over 1,000 people and became the first social care enterprise in the UK to achieve Investors in People Gold accreditation and win the National Training Awards outright.

-I am motivated by putting together the best people with the right structures and systems so that older people can be kept safe, and flourish; living as independently as possible in their own community, surrounded by familiar faces and settings.
+I am motivated by putting together the best people with the right structures and systems so that older people can be supported to remain safe, and flourish; living as independently as possible in their own community, surrounded by familiar faces and settings.
 I believe that social care can be better connected and more innovative – something I am keen to deliver on behalf of Friends of the Elderly to the people who use its services.